msLchan/TravelBucketList/README.md

 ## *User Stories* ##
 - As a user, I want to be able to add a new location to my travel bucket list so that I can keep track of places I want to visit in the future
 - As a user, I want to be able to view my travel bucket list so that I can see all the destinations I want to explore
-- As a user, I want to be able to edit or delete locations so that I can keep my list up to date with my current interests
+- As a user, I want to be able to delete locations so that I can keep my list up to date with my current interests
 - As a user, I want to be able to mark destinations as visited so that I can keep track of my travels